Insider Threat Programs: 8 Tips to Build a Winning Program

 In terms of threat solutions, Exabeam offers security tools, such as SOAR and UEBA, which can recognize suspicious employee behavior that might indicate malicious intent.

-Learn more in our white paper: Preventing Insider Threats with UEBA
+Related content: Preventing Insider Threats with UEBA